 What is Paganism?

-WitchesWorkshop was created to help bring together those interested learning and sharing a connection with other witches and the broader pagan community.
+WitchesWorkshop is a contemporary and innovative Pagan community located in Australia.
+We help bring together those interested in learning and sharing a connection with other witches and the broader pagan community.

-For many who are venturing into witchcraft for the first time, our community is a helpful way to start and a place to meet others willing to share their experiences of the Craft.
+For many who are venturing into witchcraft for the first time, the WitchesWorkshop community can be a helpful way to start with members who are will to share their experiences of the Craft.

 Come and join us.